-All the plants growing in your garden are highly packed with oils and other chemicals.
+All the plants growing in your garden come with an abundance of oils and other chemicals.
 Each herb contains a unique combination of substances that create its “medicinal identity.”

-For example, poison ivy can cause a severe allergic reaction in humans, yet it doesn’t affect cats or dogs the same way.
-In a like manner, aloe vera is poisonous to cats but generally safe for humans.
+For example, poison ivy can cause severe allergic reactions in humans.
+Yet it doesn’t affect cats or dogs the same way.
+Similarly, aloe vera is poisonous to cats but generally safe for humans.

-For that reason, your cat may be endangered by your indoor herb collection.
+For that reason, your indoor herb collection may endanger your cat.
 I’m talking about herbs that can be slightly dangerous to your pet even though they’re totally safe for you.

-Cats are known for snatching plants.
-So, it’s certainly possible that they might accidentally pluck one of your herb leaves with their teeth and proceed to swallow it.
+Cat owners know that cats love to snatch plants.
+So, they might pluck one of your herb leaves and swallow it.

-That might be worrisome in case you’re not growing herbs that are known to be safe for cats.
+That could be worrisome if you’re not growing herbs you know are safe for cats.

-Don’t worry, though, as I have listed below the 8 safest and most beneficial indoor herbs for your cat.
+Don’t worry!
+I have listed below the eight safest and most beneficial indoor herbs for your cat.

 1. Lemon Balm

-Lemon balm is considered to be very safe for humans and many other species, including cats.
+People know lemon balm to be very safe for humans and many other species, including cats.

-Most of the time, this herb is grown for its leaves, which have a beautiful lemony and minty aroma.
+This herb is mainly grown for its leaves, which have a beautiful lemony and minty aroma.

-Lemon balm is known in the medical community for its effects on the nervous system.
+The medical community knows lemon balm for its effects on the nervous system.

 It has both anti-anxiety and anti-stress properties.
 So, you and your cat can consume it for a good night’s sleep.

-Lemon balm is also highly packed with antioxidants, and recent studies prove that it also contains antimicrobial and antiviral compounds.
+Lemon balm is also brimming with antioxidants.
+And recent studies prove it also contains antimicrobial and antiviral compounds.

-You can use lemon balm’s leaves to prepare a tea.
+You can use lemon balm leaves to prepare tea.
 You can also toss some of them into your cat’s water bowl.

 2. Bee Balm